Have travel agencies forgotten that it’s a competition?

 In fact, it can be both.
 What’s a challenge today can be an opportunity tomorrow – if you let it.

 Travelers and corporate buyers are tech-savvy.
-What would happen if your company were too?
+What would happen if your company were to?

-What if you went all-in on preparing for the future and left legacy systems behind… if you took a close look at the engine and gave your back-office the attention it probably deserves?
+What if you went all-in on preparing for the future and left legacy systems behind?
+If you took a close look at the engine and gave your back office the attention it deserves?

 So, what’s the point?